Optimized cell geometry for buffer-gas-cooled molecular-beam sources: Results and Discussion

 The initial near-linear rise of the signal with increasing helium flow can be rationalized with the more efficient extraction of molecules from the buffer-gas cell.
 This extraction efficiency is often expressed in terms of the cell-extraction parameter, $\gamma_\text{e}$, defined as the ratio of the diffusion time $\tau_\text{diff}$ and the typical cell pump-out time $\tau_\text{pump}$~\cite{Hutzler:CR112:4803}:

 Here $\sigma$ is the elastic collision cross-section for molecule-helium collisions, $l_\text{cell}$ the cell length and $f$ is the controllable helium flow into the cell.
 For $\gamma_\text{e}\leq1$ extraction from the cell is diffusion limited and increased helium flow leads to a corresponding increase in extraction efficiency, and hence higher signals.
 For the case where $\gamma_\text{e}\geq1$, however, most molecules are extracted from the cell before diffusing to the cell walls, in a regime termed hydrodynamic enhancement.
 Once this regime is reached an increase in helium flow rate does not have a significant influence on the extraction efficiency anymore.
 For our cell, an extraction parameter of $\gamma_\text{e}\approx1$ is expected at around 13~\sccm flow rate, assuming a collision cross-section of $\sigma$ = 10$^{-14}$~cm$^2$~\cite{Hutzler:CR112:4803}.
 This correlates well with the observed signal emerging from the buffer-gas cell: For all geometries, we first observe a near-linear increase with helium flow rate, corresponding to the diffusion-limited case, until the flow rate reaches around 10--12~\sccm.
-Beyond this we enter the hydrodynamic entrainment regime, where the signal plateaus off or decreases slowly~\cite{Patterson:JCP126:154307, Hutzler:CR112:4803}.
+Beyond this we enter the hydrodynamic entrainment regime, where the signal plateaus off or decreases slowly~\cite{Patterson:JCP126:154307, Hutzler:CR112:4803}\footnote{One possible loss mechanism of NH$_3$ signal is the formation of dimers or clusters via molecule-molecule collisions near the cell entrance.
+However, our NH$_3$ signal is observed to increase linearly with NH$_3$ inlet pressure and we rule out the formation of dimers or clusters and hence NH$_3$ loss by this mechanism.}.

 While the general trend between the observed ammonia signal and the applied helium flow is similar for all cell geometries tested, we do observe marked differences in the absolute signal levels obtained for different cell configurations, as shown in~\autoref{fig:signal}.
 The cell with a planar entrance and a conical-exit end cap (PC) produces the largest signal, with about a threefold increase compared to the regular planar-planar (PP) shape.
 In contrast to this, the cell with a conical-entrance and planar-exit end cap (CP) produces the smallest signal levels, almost tenfold smaller than the PC configuration.